EmeraldVoid/nostalgiacade-beats/Music to Lose Kaizo To/Album Info.md

 | 15      | One Crit, One Dream (Version 3)   | Champion      |
 | 16      | One Crit, One Dream (Version 4)   | Champion      |

+## Artwork
+The album art was created using [Ideogram](https://ideogram.ai) and edited in photoshop bu Emerald_Void

+## Mastering
+The tracks were mastered using BandLab's [mastering tool](https://www.bandlab.com/mastering)

 ## Disclaimer

 The music in this repository was created using AI.
 I understand that AI-generated music isn’t for everyone, and that’s completely okay!